mud00/Robot/README.md

 # Robot
 Java Robot covering the fundamentals of Object Oriented Programming (OOP).
-The robot can travels and either cleans or dirties a cell.
+The robot can travel and either cleans or dirties a cell.